(Last updated: April 8, 2015; last reviewed: April 8, 2015)

 |Bone Density Effects

-Hypertriglyceridemia (with or without high low-density LDL level)
+Hypertriglyceridemia (with or without elevated low-density LDL level)

 ||RAL, DTG, RPV, NVP, or unboosted ATVc